Sylvainbrt/ORB_SLAM3/README.md

 in order to make this compile.
 Now, we can compile ORB-SLAM3 and it dependencies as DBoW2 and g2o.

-Change the 4 lines with _make -j_ inside build.sh to _make -j 2_ if your virtual machine has only two cores.
+We also need to change the 4 lines with _make -j_ and _make -j 4_ inside 'gedit build.sh' to _make -j 2_ if your virtual machine has only two cores.
-Now Simply just run (if you encounter compiler, try to run the this shell script 2 or 3 more time.
-It works for me.)
+Now Simply run (if you encounter compiler, try to run the this shell script 2 or 3 more time.
+It worked for me.)

 ```shell
 ./build.sh